Surface, Los Angeles. Transfer Array Exit Point

 The surface wasn't what Zeraya had expected.

-She'd had sixty seconds on the Transfer Array to build a working theory — the amber light, the smell of something ancient and wet bleeding through the tear, the way the notification boxes had started stuttering in the final ten seconds before the portal swallowed them.
-She'd absorbed the delay without comment and braced.
+She had sixty seconds on the Transfer Array to build a working theory.
+The amber light, the smell of something ancient and wet bleeding through the tear, the way the notification boxes started stuttering in the final ten seconds before the portal swallowed them.
+She noted the delay and braced.

 The landing was still terrible.

-She hit something soft and yielding — thick moss over hard stone — and rolled, tucking Lariya's head automatically, taking the impact across her own shoulders.
+She hit something soft and yielding.
+Thick moss over hard stone.
+She rolled, tucking Lariya's head automatically, taking the impact across her own shoulders.
 They skidded to a stop in the dark.
-Above them, pale blue sky.
+Above them, a pale blue sky.
 Around them, a silence so complete it had texture.

-Zeraya was on her feet before Lariya had stopped blinking.
+Zeraya was on her feet before Lariya stopped blinking.

-She absorbed the delay without comment and looked at the world.
+She stood up and looked at the world.

 It had been a city once.
-She could see the architecture of it underneath everything — the grid, the geometry, the massive trees lined up in rows too regular for nature.
+She could see the architecture of it underneath everything.
+The grid, the geometry, the massive trees lined up in rows too regular for nature.
 A hundred thousand years of green had eaten it alive.
-The air tasted like the oldest thing she'd ever breathed.
+The air tasted like the oldest thing she had ever breathed.

 She pulled up her interface.

 The notifications didn't arrive clean.
-The surface was doing something to the System — the blue boxes she'd lived inside for six weeks arrived corrupted at the edges, their borders bleeding into jagged static, text flickering like a damaged screen trying to resolve.
+The surface was doing something to the System.
+The blue boxes she had lived inside for six weeks arrived corrupted at the edges, their borders bleeding into jagged static, text flickering like a damaged screen trying to resolve.
 She swiped past the Tutorial completion prompts and went straight for her stat tree.

 [PLAYER: Zeraya]